 The hierarchy of surviving family members who can bring a wrongful death claim (in order of seniority) are the victim’s:

 - closest surviving family member

-Families typically have a two-year statute of limitations in Nevada after their loved one’s death to sue the suspect.
-Even if the suspect was previously charged with murder and acquitted, the victim’s family may still be able to prevail in a wrongful death action.
+Families typically have a two-year statute of limitations after their loved one’s death to sue the suspect.
+Even if the suspect was previously charged with murder or manslaughter and then acquitted, the victim’s family may still be able to prevail in a wrongful death suit.

-In this article, our Las Vegas personal injury attorneys discuss how to file a wrongful death lawsuit in Nevada.
-Scroll down, or click on a topic below to jump to that section.
+In this article, our Nevada personal injury attorneys discuss how to file a wrongful death lawsuit in Nevada.

 - 1. What is the legal definition of wrongful death in Nevada?

 - 2. Who has standing to bring a lawsuit?

 - 3. Who are the potential defendants?
 How will they fight back?

 - 4. How long do I have to file a lawsuit?

 - 5. What money damages can I win?